joshand/CHROnIC_Collector/README.md

     * This kicks off the application.
 This application listens and is delivered strictly as an API.
 * test.py
     * Flask build test application.
 Used to validate API functionality for the build process.
-* genid.sh
-    * Generates channel id for the collector to communicate with the bus
 * ucs.csv / ucs.json
     * Sample UCS API calls
 * vcenter.csv / vcenter.json